Welcome to Borah!

 This is a friendly reminder about our NEW drop-off and pick-up procedures.

-Pick-up of all kindergarten and first grade students is directly outside each classroom door at 3:30.
+Pick-up of all kindergarten and first grade students is directly outside each classroom door at 3:30pm.
 Students may not leave unaccompanied.
 Older siblings may walk across the playground to arrive at the classroom doors to pick up K-1 students.
-All second through fifth grade students will exit through the south gate (McFarland St.) at 3:30.
 Thank you for helping us keep our students supervised and safe.